cornerman/colibri/README.md

 # Colibri - a simple functional reactive library for scala-js

-Colibri is an implementation of the `Observable`, `Observer` and `Subject` concepts.
-If you're new to these, here is a nice introduction: <https://rxjs.dev/guide/overview>.
+Colibri is an implementation of the `Observable`, `Observer` and `Subject` reactive concepts.

-Usage:
+If you're new to these, here is a nice introduction for rx.js: <https://rxjs.dev/guide/overview>.

+Here you can find visualizations for common reactive operators: <https://rxmarbles.com/>

+This library includes:
+- a (minimal) frp library based on js-native operations like `setTimeout`, `setInterval`, `setImmediate`, `queueMicrotask`
+- typeclasses for streaming to integrate with other streaming libraries

+## Usage

 ```scala
 libraryDependencies += "com.github.cornerman" %%% "colibri" % "0.3.2"
 ```